-(176) “Sustainment pollutant” means a regulated pollutant for which an area is designated a sustainment area.
+(177) “Sustainment pollutant” means a regulated pollutant for which an area is designated a sustainment area.

-(177) "Synthetic minor source" means a source that would be classified as a major source under OAR 340-200-0020, but for limits on its potential to emit regulated pollutants contained in an ACDP or Oregon Title V permit issued by DEQ.
-(178) "Title I modification" means one of the following modifications pursuant to Title I of the FCAA:
+(178) "Synthetic minor source" means a source that would be classified as a major source under OAR 340-200-0020, but for limits on its potential to emit regulated pollutants contained in an ACDP or Oregon Title V permit issued by DEQ.
+1.

+(179) "Title I modification" means one of the following modifications under Title I of the FCAA:

 (a) A major modification subject to OAR 340-224-0050, Requirements for Sources in Nonattainment Areas or OAR 340-224-0055, Requirements for Sources in Reattainment Areas;